Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 If you rattle off exact percentages, dates, and figures for every single answer without any hesitation or approximation, it can seem rehearsed or assisted.
 In real life, most people approximate: “around 30 percent” rather than “precisely 32.7 percent.”

-How Whisper Mode Works
+How Notes-First Mode Works

 - Bullet-point format only — no full paragraphs to tempt you into reading